Dreamlinerm/Dreamlinerm.github.io/README.md

-# JSONtoGQL
+# JSON to GraphQL
-Method convertJsonToGQl, wich converts a JSON to a graphql mutation.
+Method convertJsonToGQl, wich converts a JSON to a GraphQL mutation.

 FileTypes:
     string,